Marge Piercy: Writing

 Piercy is the author of more than seventeen volumes of poems, among them The Moon Is Always Female (1980, considered a feminist classic) and The Art of Blessing the Day (1999).
 She has published fifteen novels, one play (The Last White Class, co-authored with her current—and third—husband Ira Wood), one collection of essays (Parti-colored Blocks for a Quilt), one non-fiction book, and one memoir.
-She contributed the pieces "The Grand Coolie Damn" and "Song of the Fucked Duck" to the celebrated anthology Sisterhood Is Powerful: An Anthology of Writings from The Women's Liberation Movement, edited by Robin Morgan.
+She contributed the pieces "The Grand Coolie Damn" and "Song of the Fucked Duck" to the celebrated 1970 anthology Sisterhood Is Powerful: An Anthology of Writings from The Women's Liberation Movement, edited by Robin Morgan.

-Her novels and poetry often focus on feminist or social concerns, although her settings vary.
-While Body of Glass (published in the United States as He, She and It) is a science fiction novel that won the Arthur C. Clarke Award, City of Darkness, City of Light is set during the French Revolution.
-Other novels, such as Summer People and The Longings of Women are set during modern times.
+Piercy's novels and poetry often focus on feminist or social concerns, although her settings vary.
+While Body of Glass (published in the United States as He, She and It) is a science fiction novel that won the Arthur C. Clarke Award, City of Darkness, City of Light was set during the French Revolution.
+Other novels, such as Summer People and The Longings of Women, are set during modern times.
 All of her books share a focus on women's lives.

 Woman on the Edge of Time (1976) mixes a time travel story with issues of social justice, feminism, and the treatment of the mentally ill.
 This novel is considered a classic of utopian "speculative" science fiction as well as a feminist classic.
 William Gibson has credited Woman on the Edge of Time as the birthplace of Cyberpunk, as Piercy mentions in an introduction to Body of Glass.
 Body of Glass (He, She and It, 1991) itself postulates an environmentally ruined world dominated by sprawling mega-cities and a futuristic version of the Internet, through which Piercy weaves elements of Jewish mysticism and the legend of the Golem, although a key story element is the main character's attempts to regain custody of her young son.

 Many of Piercy's novels tell their stories from the viewpoints of multiple characters, often including a first-person voice among numerous third-person narratives.
 Her World War II historical novel, Gone to Soldiers (1987) follows the lives of nine major characters in the United States, Europe and Asia.
 The first-person account in Gone to Soldiers is the diary of French teenager Jacqueline Levy-Monot, who is also followed in the third person after her capture by the Nazis.

 Piercy's poetry tends to be highly personal free verse and often centered on feminist and social issues.
 Her work shows commitment to social change—what she might call, in Judaic terms, tikkun olam, or the repair of the world.
 It is rooted in story, the wheel of the Jewish year, and a range of landscapes and settings.

-Piercy contributed poems to the journal Kalliope: A Journal of Women's Art and Literature.
+Piercy contributed poems to the journal Kalliope: A Journal of Women's Art and Literature and Earth's Daughters.
 Piercy also contributed to the collection of essays by women leaders in the climate movement, All We Can Save.